 Being an underrepresented figure in my field, I have struggled with being accepted in a predominantly white, male driven profession.
 Currently, only 2.7% of practicing optometrists are African American which makes advocating for my profession even more important.
 The COVID-19 pandemic has truly highlighted the systemic bias minorities face when it comes to health disparities and access to care in general.

-I strive to continue to mentor young students interested in optometry to broaden their perspective on the field and will be initiating a Podcast called “The 3%” with some of my colleagues that address these topics.
-Coming soon! 🙂
+I strive to continue mentoring young students interested in optometry to broaden their perspective on the field.
+I will be initiating a Podcast called “The 3%” with some of my colleagues that address these topics.
+Coming soon!

-- No patient is alike, and it is important to remember that.
-While your purpose is to attend to their visual needs, you also catch a glimpse of their story, and make a meaningful connection.
+While your purpose is to attend to their visual needs, you also catch a glimpse of their story.
+At the same time also making a meaningful connection.
 You begin to see not just the eye disease or abnormality, but who your patient is as a person.

 Visiting an optometrist is just as important as visiting a dentist.
 We created Plano Eyecheck, an easy-to-use online platform to connect families in Singapore to their nearest optometrist.
 Locate, book and manage your appointments for a variety of eye care services, including comprehensive eye check-ups and myopia control consultations here.